filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 a libp2p interface.
 The libp2p ports should be publically available so that the node can be dialed by clients that wish to make storage and retrieval deals.

+This guide won't go into details on how to make the endpoint connectable, as this ultimately depends on your network infrastructure and equipment.
+Generally speaking, configuring static port mappings on your external-facing router, and ensuring your markets node has an internal static IP address and port should be sufficient, in addition to adjusting any firewalls that may be present.

 When a `lotus-miner` instance is configured as a `mining/sealing/proving` node, it does not receive requests and should not be publicly exposed on the Internet.
 The `markets` node communicates with the `mining/sealing/proving` node via its